robertdpowell/100-days-of-event-driven-architectures/README.md

 **Day 9**

 Producers should not know about consumers.
+So how can we document our EDAs to help our stakeholders understand the landscape?

-Questions we need to answer in our documentation?
+**Questions we need to answer in our documentation**

-What events is this service producing?
+- What events is this service producing?
-What events messages can I consume from this service?
+- What events messages can I consume from this service?
-What is the format of those messages?
+- What is the format of those messages?
-Which schema version should I use?
+- Which schema version should I use?
-Who is producing what?
+- Who is producing what?
-Who is consuming what?
+- Who is consuming what?

 **How to document?**